World Chess Championship 2014: Game 7, Carlsen–Anand, ½–½

 This is the third-longest game ever played in a World Chess Championship.
-Magnus later set the record in Game 6 of the 2021 World Championship, in which he defeated Ian Nepomniachtchi in 136 moves.
+Carlsen later set the record in Game 6 of the 2021 World Championship, in which he defeated Ian Nepomniachtchi in 136 moves.

 Game 8, Anand–Carlsen, ½–½

 The eighth game was played on 18 November 2014.
 The opening was a Queen's Gambit Declined with 5.Bf4 which had won for Anand in game 3.
 Carlsen deviated from that game by playing 6...c5, an older line that was popular in the 1970s to 1990s but now less fashionable.
 During the game, Anand piled up a bishop and queen on the b1-h7 diagonal against Carlsen's king, but Carlsen was able to initiate a series of exchanges and obtain an easily drawn endgame.